-Modi hails India as military space power after anti-satellite missile test
+India shoots down satellite in test, Modi hails arrival as space power

 “Pakistan and China have a very deep strategic kind of partnership.
 So some kind of sharing of capabilities can’t be ignored,” Uday Bhaskar, director of the Society for Policy Studies, another Delhi think-tank, said.

-Additional reporting by Gerry Doyle in SINGAPORE, Zeba Siddiqui in NEW DELHI, Ben Blanchard in BEIJING, James Mackenzie in ISLAMABAD, Polina Nikolskaya in MOSCOW, Stephanie Nebehay in GENEVA, Phil Stewart in MIAMI and Idrees Ali in WASHINGTONWriting by Sanjeev MiglaniEditing by Clarence Fernandez, William Maclean, James Dalgleish and Cynthia Osterman
+Additional reporting by Gerry Doyle in SINGAPORE, Zeba Siddiqui in NEW DELHI, Ben Blanchard in BEIJING, James Mackenzie in ISLAMABAD, Polina Nikolskaya in MOSCOW and Stephanie Nebehay in GENEVAWriting by Sanjeev MiglaniEditing by Robert Birsel and Clarence Fernandez, William Maclean